Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 The ADCS carried the following I<sup>2</sup>C sensors to monitor the attitude (orientation) of the satellite:

-1. 1X [Adafruit Breakout Board](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) for the [Bosch, Cat.
-No. BNO055](https://cdn-learn.adafruit.com/assets/assets/000/036/832/original/BST_BNO055_DS000_14.pdf) - Inertial Measurement Unit (IMU)
+1. 1X [Bosch BNO055 Breakout Board from Adafruit](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) - Inertial Measurement Unit (IMU)
-2. 12X sun sensors ([Vishay, Cat.
-No. TEMD6010FX01](https://www.vishay.com/en/product/81308/)) - Photodiodes
+2. 2X [Texas Instruments, Cat.
+No. ADC128D818](https://www.ti.com/product/ADC128D818) - 8-channel, 12-bit Analog-to-Digital Converters (ADC)
-3. 2X Analog-to-Digital Converters (ADC) ([Texas Instruments, Cat.
-No. ADC128D818](https://www.ti.com/product/ADC128D818)) - 8-channel, 12-bit (to read each photodiode voltage)
+    * Each ADC was connected to 6X sun sensors ([Vishay, Cat.
+No. TEMD6010FX01](https://www.vishay.com/en/product/81308/))
-4. 1X [Texas Instruments, Cat.
+3. 1X [Texas Instruments, Cat.
 No. TMP100](https://www.ti.com/product/TMP100) - Temperature Sensor with I<sup>2</sup>C Interface

 ---
-:information_source: The purpose of each sensor is better described in [[2]](#user-content-references), and a complete overview of the purpose of each sensor is given in [[1]](#user-content-references).
+:information_source: The purpose of each sensor is better described in [[2]](#user-content-references), and a complete overview of the selection process and usage is given in [[1]](#user-content-references).

 ---